vipcore/VIP-OLD/doc/README.md

 ### OSX

-Drag Vip-Qt to your applications folder, and then run Vip-Qt.
+Drag VIP-Qt to your applications folder, and then run VIP-Qt.

 ### Need Help?

-* See the documentation at the [Vip Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [VIP Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1604893.0) or on the [Vip Forum](https://google.forum.com/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [VIP Forum](http://forum.vip.org/).
+* Join our Discord server [Discord Server](https://discord.vip.org)
-* Join one of our Slack groups [Vip Slack Groups](https://google.slack.com/).
+* Join one of our Slack groups [VIP Slack Groups](https://vip.org/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build Vip on your native platform.
+The following are developer notes on how to build VIP on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)